azzamsa/ask-indonesian-wordlist/README.md

-# ask words id
+# AnySoftKeyboard Indonesian Wordlist

-Indonesian Word List for AnySoftKeyboard
+Indonesian Word List and utilities for AnySoftKeyboard

 # Authors
 - Azzam S.A